UPES B.Tech Admissions 2025

 50001 - 60000 | 45 – 50 |

 Candidates who wish to know which college is best as per their rank can use the KCET 2025 college predictor.
-The college predictor tool helps the candidates know which college is best as per their KCET rank.
-Along with this, the college predictor of Karnataka CET 2025 allows students to know detailed information on brochures, fee structure and other details of the colleges in the probable list.
-Candidates looking for “how to calculate KCET rank with board marks” can refer to a rank predictor tool to know details on it.
+The college predictor tool helps candidates know which college is best as per their KCET rank.
+Along with this, the college predictor of Karnataka CET 2025 allows students to know detailed information on brochures, fee structure, and other details of the colleges in the probable list.
+Candidates looking for “how to calculate KCET rank with board marks” can refer to a rank predictor tool to know the details.

 KEA will release the KCET 2025 participating institutes list on the official website kea.kar.nic.in.
 Using the list of KCET participating colleges, candidates can know the list of institutes offering BTech admission based on the marks obtained by them in the entrance exam.